TL;DR

 Pillar 1: Private Medical Insurance (PMI) for Personal Resilience

 Private Medical Insurance, also known as private health cover, is a policy that pays for the costs of private healthcare for new, acute conditions that develop after your policy begins.
-It's your personal fast-track pass, allowing you to bypass NHS queues and get the treatment you need, when you need it.
+It's your personal seek faster access to eligible pass, allowing you to bypass NHS queues and get the treatment you may need, when you may need it.

 Critical Constraint: What PMI Does and Does Not Cover